 How to achieve 100% renewable energy

-Initially, when you commit to 100% renewable energy it feels like a daunting target.
+Initially, when you commit to 100% renewable energy, it feels like a daunting target.
 Cost-effectively changing your whole energy supply from conventional fossil fuel sources procured via a small number of contracts, to one that is based wholly on renewable energy sounds difficult.
-However, when you break this target down using a methodical, planned approach that considers your boundaries, timeframes, what can be achieved now and what you might be able to do more of in future, your target will feel more feasible and within reach.
+However, when you break this target down using a methodical, planned approach that considers your boundaries, timeframes, what can be achieved now and what you might be able to do in future, your target will feel more feasible and within reach.

 1. Reduce energy demand

 Rather than a typical energy audit that may look for cost-effective opportunities for reducing energy demand in the short-term, a 100% renewables approach will look at energy demand more holistically.
 Energy demand reduction can be planned for in terms of three distinct opportunities: energy efficiency, technology upgrades and sustainable growth plans.

 2. Produce your own renewable energy

-The last several years has seen an explosion in the use of renewable energy in Australia, with well over 1.5 million solar energy systems installed on homes.
+The last several years has seen an explosion in the use of renewable energy in Australia, with well over 1.6 million solar energy systems installed on properties.
 As costs continue to fall, the opportunities for business to benefit from the development of renewable energy projects – especially solar – are increasing.
 In our experience there are two main types of opportunity for business:

-Installing renewable energy such as solar PV, solar hot water, biomass energy generation or other solar thermal system after your meter ensures that your business maximizes the financial benefits, as energy distribution costs are avoided as well as retail energy charges.
-It is often uneconomic to export excess renewable energy into the grid.
+Installing renewable energy such as solar PV, solar hot water, heat pumps, biomass energy generation or other solar thermal systems after your meter ensures that your business maximises the financial benefits, as energy distribution costs are avoided as well as retail energy charges.
+Just a few years ago it was uneconomic to export excess renewable energy into the grid.

-The major aspects that your assessment will evaluate include the unsubsidized cost of energy generation, treatment of renewable energy certificates consistent with your goals, and retailer engagement and negotiation to facilitate this additional supply source.
+The major aspects that your assessment will evaluate includes the unsubsidised cost of energy generation, treatment of renewable energy certificates consistent with your goals, and retailer engagement and negotiation to facilitate this additional supply source.

 3. Purchase renewable energy

 3.1.
-Purchase Renewable Energy Certificates or green power from your retailer
+Purchase Renewable Energy Certificates or GreenPower from your retailer

 The role of carbon offsets